(Updated January 2018)

 How do I apply for funding?

 - First review our policies and complete the online Finance Orientation and Assessment.
 Have the major details for your event prepared in advance (date, location, anticipated attendance, vendors and items, etc.).
-Use our online application system to submit a Budget Application 6 weeks or more in advance of the event to get your budget approved.
+Use our online application system to submit a Funding Application 4 weeks or more in advance of the event to get your budget approved.
+Follow the Calendar of Submission Deadlines to know exactly when to apply.
 Get your quotes in advance; quotes must follow our listed criteria to be accepted by the Accounts Payable office.
-Once approved (and no later than 3 weeks in advance of the event), you can submit an online form –the expense request– for each vendor.
-Once payments have been prepared, you may place orders with your vendors.
+Once approved, payments are prepared and you may place orders with your vendors.
 Receipts and invoices are due within 5 days after the event through our online Post-Event Form.

-What is the Organizational Funding Disbursement Program (OFDP) and can my organization sign up?
+What is the Umbrella Funding Disbursement Program (UFDP) and can my organization sign up?

-- The OFDP has been utilized by GSG to give more control over organizational funds to Umbrella Organizations and their respective administrators.
-Organizational funds calculated at $16 per enrolled student represented by the organization are transferred in one disbursement at the start of the fall semester to a responsible administrator associated with the Umbrella Organization.
-These funds must be used in accordance with our policies and a report is required at the end of each semester with final receipts/invoices.
-Not all administrators have the capacity to enter the OFDP agreement due, so be sure to discuss with your advisors or administrators whether or not it is possible for your organization to sign up.
+- The UFDP has been utilized by GSG to give more control over Umbrella Funds to Umbrella Organizations and their respective administrators.
+Umbrella Funds, calculated at $16 per enrolled student represented by the organization, are transferred in one disbursement at the start of the fall semester to a responsible administrator associated with the Umbrella Organization.
+These funds must be used in accordance with our policies.
+Reports are required at the end of each semester, as well as a final report at the end of the fiscal year with final receipts/invoices.
+Not all administrators have the capacity to enter the UFDP agreement, so be sure to discuss with your advisors or administrators whether or not it is possible for your organization to sign up.

-- We understand that a strict 6 week deadline is difficult, especially in comparison to past relaxed deadlines.
-The deadlines were gradually increased last year (2016-2017) from 4 weeks, to 5 weeks, to the present 6 weeks in response to a number of difficulties encountered by our office staff in relation to completing payments to vendors successfully.
-We average 50 applications per week in a process dictated by the criteria and timeliness of several individuals and offices across USC.
+- We average 50 applications per week in a process dictated by the criteria and timeliness of several individuals and offices across USC.
 Unlike Undergraduate Student Government, our directors are Masters, Professional, and Ph.D. students.
 The university requires that we limit our number of dedicated hours to GSG, especially in the case of Ph.D. students, due to the demands of our academic programs, as well as our positions as TAs and RAs.
-The 6 week deadline also provides a buffer for issues within our online system, difficulty working with vendors, quote procurement, emergencies, etc.
+Recently, we have been able to streamline our application system as well as the workflow in our office to reduce the amount of time each application is handled.
+The 4 week deadline still provides a buffer for application revisions and any issues or additional requirements we may need to address.
+Deadlines may fluctuate depending upon the success of this new model.

 What are the steps in the funding process and why does it take so much time?

-- Student applicants are notified when payments have been prepared, but are ultimately responsible for utilizing PO numbers and IR documents in a timely manner to place orders with vendors.
+- Applicants are notified when payments have been prepared, but are ultimately responsible for utilizing PO and IR numbers in a timely manner to place orders with vendors.
 Orders generally cannot (and should not) be placed without providing these numbers to the vendors.

 - Finance Interns schedule Smart and Final appointments according to their availability.
 It is necessary to schedule in advance, as least 7 business days, so that our Procurement Cards (P-cards) are available from staff members and with appropriate balances for the payment.
 P-cards are limited within our office and are shared between GSG, USG, and Campus Activities.

-- Final payments to vendors require that all receipts and invoices be turned in soon after the event takes place, because the payment process may take up to 30 days to complete.
+- For the final phase, applicants must submit a Post Event form with all receipts and invoices must be turned within five days of the event.
+The Director of Finance – Disbursements and Reconciling will review the form and may require revisions.
+USC has up to 30 days to complete final payments after receiving our paperwork.
 USC requires that all payments are prepared in advance of an event date and quickly completed after final costs are documented.
 If amounts of final payments do not closely match the budgeted and quoted amounts, more time is needed to reconcile these cases and defend them for payment.

 Why are there additional end-of-semester deadlines?